UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Exercise 2: work with ``Example-gpu``
 -------------------------------------

+.. admonition:: Teaching goals

+    - Rehearse creating a Python virtual environment from a step-by-step instruction

 This exercise if for UPPMAX users only.

 In this exercise, we create another environment ``Example-gpu``